jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

   </li>
 </ul>

-If your moving to Ireland, this is were the bad news comes in: some countries only allow animals to be imported as cargo.
+If your moving to Ireland, this is where the bad news comes in: some countries only allow animals to be imported as cargo.
 This includes the UK and, due to the Common Travel Area agreement of 1923, Ireland and the UK share the same import requirements when it comes to pets.
 If you travel to most European countries, you can travel with your pet as “check-in” luggage.
 When flying to Ireland your pet _has_ to come as cargo and the only way to get your dog into cargo is by working with an agency and it gets expensive.

 We used <a href="https://www.animal-travel.com/" target="_blank">Animal Travel Services</a> in Cape Town and could not recommend them more highly.
 They also happened to be, by quite some margin, the most affordable quote we received.